scriptzteam/Fix-Deluge-Unregistered-Torrents/README.md

 In plugin execute -> Add -> Event -> Torrrent added
                             Command -> /path/to/check-deluge-errors.py
-Restart deluge and check if there is execute plugin with even & command, if not, add once again and restart deluge
+Restart deluge and check if there is execute plugin with event & command, if not, add once again and restart deluge
 ```